-Several ideas are expressed by railways.
 Opportunity or choices in life; your life direction if on train – or the direction the events in life are taking you, perhaps your direction of growth.
 Sometimes the train refers to the direction or events you are involved in with others, a train of events’ in fact.

-The carriages: Represent the events or influences or things brought about, the train of experiences or events that follow in the wake of our actions; the compartments of your life.
-A particular compartments or facet of your life.
+Carriages: A particular compartments or facet of your life.
 The situation or environment you are in at the moment – perhaps with particular people.

 Leaving someone behind or being left behind: Feelings about loss of spouse; or break-up of relationship; being left; change of some sort; watching someone take a direction or get involved in things that mean parting.